-Administered by Francis Gillen, Ph.D., the Honors Program is offered to help outstanding students reach their full potential by bringing them together in at least one honors class a year during their freshman and sophomore years; to assure for these students continued close contact with professors during the junior and senior years by requiring that at least three "honors contract" courses or seminars be elected; and to create on campus a sense of pride in academic achievement by conducting a program for students who want to distinguish themselves in their liberal arts and professional studies.
+Administered by Francis Gillen, Ph.D., the Honors Program is offered to help outstanding students reach their full potential.
+This is done by bringing them together in at least one honors class a year during their freshman and sophomore years; by maintaining close contact with professors during the junior and senior years, when they are asked to take at least three "honors contract" courses; and by creating a sense of pride in academic achievement.
 The Honors Program offers many enrichment activities to enhance the academic courses.